NZME/json-meta-table/docs/JSONMetaTable.md

   - `filterable`: Column is filterable - if false, this column is skipped in all filter searches and will have no filter in its `<th>` element
   - `renderer`: Specific renderer to use for this column - overrides type-based renderer selection - must extend `BaseRenderer` abstract class
   - `filter`: Specific filter to use for this column - overrides type-based filter selection - must extend `BaseFilter` abstract class
+  - `rendererOptions`: Options for renderer instance to use

 Data format
 -----------